 The client duties were expanded during the 2015 regulation update.
 For more complex projects, that may carry a higher cost value, the client carries considerable legal risk under their CDM obligations.

-As a result of this increase in responsibilities and risk, the client may seek external support and guidance from a CDM Client Advisor to assist in delivering the client duties effectively if they lack the resource or competency to confidently fulfil the role.
+As a result of this increase in responsibilities and risk, the client may seek external support and guidance from a CDM Client Adviser to assist in delivering the client duties effectively if they lack the resource or competency to confidently fulfil the role.

 The Role of the Principal Designer